-If you need help with claiming and dealing with welfare benefits or tax credits you can ask for someone else to be made an appointee.
-They can only be an appointee if one of the following bodies has appointed them to act on your behalf:
+If you need help claiming and dealing with welfare benefits or tax credits you can ask for someone else to be made an appointee.
+Appointees must be appointed by one of the following to act on your behalf:

 - A court of law